ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ca.md

 ###### Instance Deployment

-With previously obtained information, an instance can be created by including it directly in the vRack:
+With the previously obtained information, an instance can be created by including it directly in the vRack:

 ```bash
 nova boot --key-name SSHKEY --flavor [ID-flavor] --image [ID-Image] --nic net-id=[ID-Network 1] --nic net-id=[ID-Network 2] [name-of-instance]